lambda-lambda-lambda/manual/Middleware.md

 };
 ```

-See [restfulApiHandler](https://github.com/lambda-lambda-lambda/example/tree/master/restfulApiHandler/src/middleware) example for more complex use cases.
+See [L³ middleware](https://github.com/lambda-lambda-lambda/middleware) for more complex use cases.